 18. Did the reviewer delete their Google account?

-A user must have a Google account to leave a Google My Business review.
+A user must have a Google account to leave a Google Business Profile review.
 When a Google account is deleted, the associated reviews are deleted as well.
 As with a user deleting their review, a user deleting their Google account is one of the most common conclusions we come to when monitoring Google reviews for clients.

 19. Have you been active on Google My Business lately?